 4 Benefits of Thermography

-If you are an advocate of natural living but have never heard of thermography, you might be missing out on valuable knowledge that could help with injury or illness detection in your body.
-Thermography uses an infrared thermal camera to take images of temperature changes on the surface of the skin and display heat patterns to show signs of inflammation, injury, and illness.
+This post takes a look at the benefit of thermography.
+Love natural living, but have never heard of thermography?
+You might be missing out on valuable knowledge!
+This knowledge could help with injury or illness detection in your body.
+Thermography uses an infrared thermal camera to take images of temperature changes on the surface of the skin.
+Additionally, thermography displays heat patterns which may show signs of inflammation, injury, and illness.

-There is no health risk associated with thermographic scans, meaning thermography can safely be used to capture a baseline image of your health.
+Fortunately, there is zero health risk associated with thermographic scans!
+This makes thermography a safe option to capture a baseline image of your health.
 As things change in your body, you can come back for a follow-up scan to see the differences in your image.

-Thermography can be used to identify sensory-nerve irritation or significant soft-tissue injuries and identify a source of pain.
-When looking at a thermograph, there are an array of red, orange, yellow, and blue hues.
-Our interpreting doctors at Physician’s Insight interpret these colors and patterns to identify potential issues.
+Thermography also helps identify sensory-nerve irritation or significant soft-tissue injuries.
+Because of this, thermal imaging can help to identify a source of pain.
+When looking at a thermograph, you’ll see an array of red, orange, yellow, white, as well as blue hues.
+Licensed physicians interpret these colors and patterns to identify potential issues.